josgrc711/post-install-config/README.md

 ![image](https://github.com/josgrc711/post-install-config/assets/160549884/72d7c6d7-5d63-4bb3-83d3-7da4e594f983)

 Connect to a VPN server within Proton VPN.
+In this particular example, we were connected to a VPN server in the Netherlands.

 ![image](https://github.com/josgrc711/post-install-config/assets/160549884/f3344fc6-ca00-448c-b82e-0695915821a0)

+Go back to whatismyipaddress.com in the Proton VPN, refresh the website and you should have a different ipaddress, city, region and country.

 ![image](https://github.com/josgrc711/post-install-config/assets/160549884/cf37f533-001c-4d82-b854-a756c374cf1f)